nmshd/documentation/_docs_integrate/attribute-introduction.md

 ### LocalAttributes and IdentityAttributes

 From a technical perspective, an IdentityAttribute is always stored as the `content` of a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute).
-Depending on the values of certain properties of the LocalAttribute, a LocalAttribute whose `content` is given by an IdentityAttribute is also referred to as a **RepositoryAttribute**, an **own shared IdentityAttribute** or a **peer shared IdentityAttribute**.
+Depending on the values of certain properties of the LocalAttribute, a LocalAttribute whose `content` is given by an IdentityAttribute is also referred to as an **OwnIdentityAttribute**, an **own shared IdentityAttribute** or a **peer shared IdentityAttribute**.

-#### RepositoryAttributes
+#### OwnIdentityAttributes

-As already mentioned in the section on [complex IdentityAttributes]({% link _docs_integrate/attribute-introduction.md %}#complex-identityattributes), a RepositoryAttribute is a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) whose `content` is given by an IdentityAttribute owned by yourself and whose `shareInfo` property is undefined.
+As already mentioned in the section on [complex IdentityAttributes]({% link _docs_integrate/attribute-introduction.md %}#complex-identityattributes), an OwnIdentityAttribute is a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) whose `content` is given by an IdentityAttribute owned by yourself and whose `shareInfo` property is undefined.

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/62b3b352-a6d7-4826-8693-e8527b0370e4" id="zVGxoOkr.UEQ"></iframe></div>

-A RepositoryAttribute is created when an Identity [creates an IdentityAttribute for itself]({% link _docs_integrate/create-attributes-for-yourself.md %}#create-an-identityattribute-for-yourself).
+An OwnIdentityAttribute is created when an Identity [creates an IdentityAttribute for itself]({% link _docs_integrate/create-attributes-for-yourself.md %}#create-an-identityattribute-for-yourself).
-If the IdentityAttribute is a complex IdentityAttribute, RepositoryAttributes are also created for the properties of the IdentityAttribute value type that correspond to other IdentityAttribute value types.
+If the IdentityAttribute is a complex IdentityAttribute, OwnIdentityAttributes are also created for the properties of the IdentityAttribute value type that correspond to other IdentityAttribute value types.
-An Identity may share the underlying IdentityAttribute of a RepositoryAttribute with a peer.
+An Identity may share the underlying IdentityAttribute of an OwnIdentityAttribute with a peer.
 This can be done by using a suitable [Request]({% link _docs_integrate/data-model-overview.md %}#request).

 #### Own shared and peer shared IdentityAttributes

-When [exchanging the underlying IdentityAttribute of a RepositoryAttribute with a peer](#attribute-management-options), two corresponding copies of the RepositoryAttribute, the own shared IdentityAttribute and the peer shared IdentityAttribute, are created.
+When [exchanging the underlying IdentityAttribute of an OwnIdentityAttribute with a peer](#attribute-management-options), two corresponding copies of the OwnIdentityAttribute, the own shared IdentityAttribute and the peer shared IdentityAttribute, are created.
 This makes it possible to record with whom an IdentityAttribute has been shared or from whom an IdentityAttribute has been received.
-When an [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) is shared by its `owner`, an own shared IdentityAttribute is created as a copy of the associated RepositoryAttribute in the wallet of the `owner`.
+When an [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) is shared by its `owner`, an own shared IdentityAttribute is created as a copy of the associated OwnIdentityAttribute in the wallet of the `owner`.
-An own shared IdentityAttribute is a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) for which, in contrast to the RepositoryAttribute, the `shareInfo` property is set.
+An own shared IdentityAttribute is a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) for which, in contrast to the OwnIdentityAttribute, the `shareInfo` property is set.
-The `content` of the own shared IdentityAttribute is the same as that of the RepositoryAttribute.
+The `content` of the own shared IdentityAttribute is the same as that of the OwnIdentityAttribute.
 The `address` of the peer with whom the IdentityAttribute is shared is contained within its `shareInfo.peer` property.
-Furthermore, the `id` of the RepositoryAttribute used as the source is stored in its `shareInfo.sourceAttribute` property.
+Furthermore, the `id` of the OwnIdentityAttribute used as the source is stored in its `shareInfo.sourceAttribute` property.
-This is the case as long as the RepositoryAttribute used as the source has not been [deleted]({% link _docs_integrate/delete-attributes.md %}#delete-repositoryattributes).
+This is the case as long as the OwnIdentityAttribute used as the source has not been [deleted]({% link _docs_integrate/delete-attributes.md %}#delete-ownidentityattributes).
 If an IdentityAttribute is shared by its `owner` with several peers, a corresponding number of own shared IdentityAttributes are generated.

 <div style="width: 640px; height: 600px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:600px" src="https://lucid.app/documents/embedded/95394e3a-b857-4165-9b1a-824ad81e04d9" id="QViE651IOP3n"></iframe></div>

-If an [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) is shared by its `owner`, this not only leads to the creation of an own shared IdentityAttribute as a copy of the associated RepositoryAttribute for the `owner` of the IdentityAttribute, but also to the creation of a peer shared IdentityAttribute for the peer with whom the IdentityAttribute was shared.
+If an [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) is shared by its `owner`, this not only leads to the creation of an own shared IdentityAttribute as a copy of the associated OwnIdentityAttribute for the `owner` of the IdentityAttribute, but also to the creation of a peer shared IdentityAttribute for the peer with whom the IdentityAttribute was shared.
 A peer shared IdentityAttribute is a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) for which the `shareInfo` property is set.
 The `address` of the `owner` of the IdentityAttribute is contained within its `shareInfo.peer` property.
-The `shareInfo.sourceAttribute` property of a peer shared IdentityAttribute is always undefined, as the RepositoryAttribute used as the source is only stored locally for the `owner` of the IdentityAttribute.
+The `shareInfo.sourceAttribute` property of a peer shared IdentityAttribute is always undefined, as the OwnIdentityAttribute used as the source is only stored locally for the `owner` of the IdentityAttribute.
 Furthermore, note that the `id` of a peer shared IdentityAttribute is always the same as the `id` of the associated own shared IdentityAttribute.
 To ensure the privacy of an Identity's data, the IdentityAttribute shared by its `owner` with a peer cannot be shared by that peer with a third party.